yfujis/yfujis.github.io/_posts/2026-05-29-brainstem-automation-by-talking-to-an-llm.md

 The LLM handled this very nicely.

 ## Try it yourself

 If you want to see the workflow or adapt it for your own setup, you can start [here](https://github.com/yfujis/brainstem-automation).
-You do not have to use this repo, since you could probably write something similar yourself.
+You do not have to use this repo specifically, since you could probably write (vibe-code) something similar yourself.

-The basic steps to get started are:
+The basic steps are:

-1. clone the repo
+1. Clone the repo
-2. install the dependencies
+2. Install the dependencies
-3. authenticate with BrainSTEM
+3. Authenticate with BrainSTEM
-4. start with a small test update
+4. Start with a small test update
-5. expand to larger edits once the flow is confirmed
+5. Expand to larger edits once the flow is confirmed

 I hope this can be a useful tool for other BrainSTEM users, and also a fun example of how LLMs can be used to automate scientific workflows in a more natural way.